MoussaOustouh/design-patterns/README.md

 >Provides an interface between two unrelated entities so that they can work together.
 >
 > [The power plugs and sockets](https://en.wikipedia.org/wiki/AC_power_plugs_and_sockets) example can describe the problem that the Adapter pattern can solve.\
 > The power plugs and sockets standards are different in different countries.
-That’s why US plug won’t fit a Eurepean socket and vice versa.\
+That’s why US plug won’t fit a European socket and vice versa.\
 > The problem can be solved by using a **power plug adapter** that has the American-style socket and the European-style plug.
 >
 > Another real life example is the Laptop charger.